 - GPU memory thrashing during batch inference

-Critical Update: July 2024 AI Guidance A major shift occurred with the USPTO’s July 2024 Guidance on Patent Subject Matter Eligibility for AI Inventions.
-This guidance explicitly clarifies that simply applying AI to a conventional task is not enough.
-To survive scrutiny, claims must recite a specific technical improvement to the computer’s functionality—such as enhancing processing speed, reducing memory usage, or improving security—rather than just using AI as a “black box” tool.
+Critical Update: July 2024 AI Guidance A significant shift occurred with the USPTO’s July 2024 Guidance on Patent Subject Matter Eligibility for AI Inventions, effective July 17, 2024 and published at 89 Fed.
+Reg.
+58,128.
+This guidance explicitly clarifies that simply applying AI to a conventional task is not sufficient.
+To withstand scrutiny, claims must recite a specific technical improvement to the computer’s functionality — such as enhancing processing speed, reducing memory usage, or improving security — rather than using AI as a generic tool.
+The update also introduced three new Subject Matter Eligibility Examples (47–49) for AI inventions, indicating that a claim is more likely to demonstrate a “practical application” when it: (1) ties the AI concept to a particular field of use, (2) is supported by a specification that technically explains how the invention improves the underlying technology, and (3) recites non-abstract claim limitations — such as specific data transmission steps or real-time processing constraints — that actually implement that improvement.

 USPTO Examiner Trends (Observed)